massoncorlette/PersonalBlogAPI/README.md

-npm install pg -- for postgreSQL npm install connect-pg-simple -- session storage (connecting db to session storage, so we can store session on postgre db opposed to local machine) npm install jsonwebtoken -- for using token based authorization
+npm install pg -- for postgreSQL npm install connect-pg-simple -- session storage (connecting db to session storage, so we can store session on postgre db opposed to local machine) npm install jsonwebtoken -- for using token based authorization npm install passport-jwt -- for using webtokens along with Passport authentication

 FRONTEND directory:
 npm init - sets up default package.json file (must run!)